pnp/cli-microsoft365/docs/docs/sample-scripts/spo/list-site-externalusers.md

 ---
 tags:
-  - Security
+  - guests
-  - Users
+  - security
-  - Guests
+  - users
 ---

 # List all external users in all site collections